stonepros/stone/doc/start/os-recommendations.rst

   - 4.14.z
   - 5.x

-  For CephFS, see the section about `Mounting CephFS using Kernel Driver`_ for kernel version guidance.
+  For StoneFS, see the section about `Mounting StoneFS using Kernel Driver`_ for kernel version guidance.

-  Older kernel client versions may not support your `CRUSH tunables`_ profile or other newer features of the Ceph cluster, requiring the storage cluster to be configured with those features disabled.
+  Older kernel client versions may not support your `CRUSH tunables`_ profile or other newer features of the Stone cluster, requiring the storage cluster to be configured with those features disabled.

 Platforms
 =========

-The charts below show how Ceph's requirements map onto various Linux platforms.
+The charts below show how Stone's requirements map onto various Linux platforms.
 Generally speaking, there is very little dependence on specific distributions outside of the kernel and system initialization package (i.e., sysvinit, systemd).